digital-asset/docs.daml.com/docs/2.7.1/docs/canton/architecture/overview.rst

 they send their responses (one for each of their views), together with the informee information for their projection, to the mediator.
-When the other participants or domain entities do not behave according to the protocol (for example, not sending timely confirmation responses, or sending malformed requests), the transaction processing component raises alarms.
+When the other participants or sync domain entities do not behave according to the protocol (for example, not sending timely confirmation responses, or sending malformed requests), the transaction processing component raises alarms.

 **Confirmation Result Processing**.
 Based on the result message